SQL JOIN

 SQL DROP VIEW Syntax - DROP VIEW view_name

-WITH CHECK OPTION - The purpose of the WITH CHECK OPTION is to ensure that all UPDATE and INSERTs satisfy the condition(s) in the view definition.
-If they do not satisfy the condition(s), the UPDATE or INSERT returns an error.
+WITH CHECK OPTION is to ensure that all UPDATE and INSERTs satisfy the condition(s)

 CREATE VIEW CUSTOMERS_VIEW AS